Posted on April 23, 2013

 Regulating the Carrying and Possession of Firearms in Public Places

 Establishes rules for the issuance of permits to carry concealed firearms in public and prohibitions for carrying guns in public under certain circumstances.
-This model legislation provides two options for regulating firearm possession in public: Option I prohibits the carrying of exposed firearms, and limits the carrying of concealed guns to persons issued a permit pursuant to a detailed, discretionary permitting process; Option II generally prohibits the possession of a firearm, whether hidden or exposed, in any public place, with appropriate exceptions.
+This model legislation prohibits the carrying of exposed firearms, and limits the carrying of concealed guns to persons issued a permit pursuant to a detailed, discretionary permitting process.

 Consumer and Child Safety